 A Quick Summary

 If you are Diabetic who smokes, or if you care about someone who does, there is a new connection between smoking and Diabetes you should know about.
 The CDC says that 25% of people with Type 2 Diabetes are smokers, and every one of them is experiencing severe harm that is 100% preventable with a simple behavioral change that is not only not difficult – for any smoker it will be easy.
+With 32,000,000 people in the US diagnosed with Type 2, that means that 7,000,000 smokers are at risk from this unique, unrecognized threat.
 If you or someone you know is Diabetic and had a mother who smoked, you also may want to have this information.
-If this connection I’m talking about is real, and I’ll give you links to published journal research evidence that the connection is real and points to serious, 100% preventable harm is being done to millions of Diabetics who smoke any brand of cigarette, but especially cheap cigarettes and those sweet, fruity little cigars.
+In this post I’ll give you links to published journal research evidence that this threat is real and that points to serious, 100% preventable harm being done to millions of Diabetics who smoke any brand of cigarette, but especially cheap cigarettes and those sweet, fruity little cigars.
 The hidden connection between smoking and Type 2 Diabetes is simple to point out but needs then needs some explanation.

 Here it is.
-The hidden connection between smoking and Diabetes is neurotoxins and endocrine disruptors like DDT, a specific heavy contaminant of Swisher Sweets little cigars smoked by millions of young people, which is a known cause of Diabetes.
+It begins with DDT.
+The hidden connection between smoking and Diabetes lies in contamination by insecticides, fungicides, neurotoxins and endocrine disruptors like DDT a specific heavy contaminant of Swisher Sweets little cigars smoked by millions of young people.
 DDT is totally banned worldwide and has no business being in anything that millions of Diabetics are smoking every day.
+The other pesticide chemicals you see below, each in its own way represent magnification of the threat posed by the heavy-hitters like DDT and Carbendazim.

-Please read on – I will show you more links and hard data that backs up this statement of fact – smoking causes Type 2 Diabetes, and some of it may be due to smoking tobacco, but how much is due to what you’re looking at here?
-Concealed and unregulated pesticides.
+Now please let me show you more links and hard data that back up this statement of fact – we know that smoking causes Type 2 Diabetes, and while some of this damage may be due to smoking tobacco, how much may be due to this toxic array of hidden bioactive chemicals, every one of which is designed to destroy life one way or another?

 This is simple, actionable information that no doctor, clinic, or diabetes organization can give to you.
 They either don’t have a clue that the situation I am going to describe exists, or they are afraid their funding would be cut off if they mention it.
 However, you need to know that this is hard evidence based 100% on published journal research and it points to a possible path to relief and perhaps healing.